 Myself, I’ve been through several watermark designs–from a Gothic-style one for my vampire photography to one involving some kind of calligraphy fonts for my first wedding photography jobs.
 But, in time, I did find my voice.
 Or, better said, perhaps I’ve learned how to better…express it, I believe.
 Hence, I’ve decided on a watermark that’s more me, more my work.
 At least that’s how I feel, and how I feel at this point.

 One more thing.
-Keep in mind that every font, image, sentence, and, yes, watermark that you use on your website, in your digital or print portfolio, helps define your artist voice, your work, your brand.
+Keep in mind that every font, image, sentence, and, yes, watermark that you use on your website, and in your digital or print portfolio, helps define your artist’s voice, your work, and your brand.
 So take your time, allow enough time to choose what works best for you and your work.
 In other words, choose wisely.

 As always, thanks for stopping by!